tylerlittlefield/pirate/README.md

 Instructions are provided in each folder, start with `traefik` and then deploy any of the other services you're interested in.

-Note that this platform uses [bind mounts](https://docs.docker.com/storage/bind-mounts/) to communicate files from the host and container, so keep in mind that paths are involved in some of the services.
-It's not "plug and play" and will require some work, mainly creating a couple directories and assigning them to the service.
+Note that this platform uses [bind mounts](https://docs.docker.com/storage/bind-mounts/) to communicate files between the host and container.
+This means that set up typically involves:

+1. Creating a diretory on your host e.g. `mkdir shiny-dir`
+2. Creating an environment variable prior to deploying e.g. `export SHINY_DIR=shiny-dir`
+3. Deploying the stack `docker stack deploy -c shiny.yml shiny`

 ## Features